-Clement Leneghan, who has joined his sister former president Mary McAleese in calling for an independent inquiry into allegations of sexual abuse at St Colman’s College Newry Co Down.
+Clement Leneghan, the youngest brother of former president Mary McAleese, has called for an independent inquiry into allegations of sexual abuse at St Colman's College Newry Co Down.

 In a statement early Tuesday, Mr Leneghan called on Northern Secretary Karen Bradley "to lose no time in initiating an independent inquiry into child sexual abuse at St Colman's College".

 He said that while Fr Malachy Finnegan, who was president at St Colman's until 1987 and died in 2002 could "no longer be called to account in the courts, I know that other adults – both in St Colman's and more broadly within the Dromore diocese – knew of his activities and failed to act".

 He said: “Gentlemen, you know who you are.
 On behalf of all victims of abuse, of whatever form, I call on you now to come forward and tell what you know to the PSNI.
 Please, do it today.

 “If you can find the courage to speak then you may, even now, help bring some healing to those who continue to suffer for the crimes of Malachy Finnegan.
 If you choose to continue in your silence, history will not be kind to your memory.”

 Mr Leneghan, who was a pupil at St Colman's from 1980 to 1987, wrote to the Belfast Telegraph last month about his experience of physical abuse there and described the school president at the time, Fr Finnegan, as a sadist.